FarmData2/FD2-School-Materials/03-Vue1/03-Vue1-Class-Notes.md

         - `items`
           - An array of objects in Javascript.
             - `[ ... ]` indicates an array.
-              - array entries are separated by `,`
+              - Array entries are separated by `,`
             - `{ ... }` indicates an object.
-              - each property (i.e. attribute or field) in the object has a name and a value.
+              - Each property (i.e. attribute or field) in the object has a name and a value separated by a `:`.
                 - `name: value`
                 - e.g. `id: 1`, `label: '20 cups'`
+              - Object properties are separated by `,`
           - So `items` is an array of three objects, and each object has two properties `id` with a numeric value and `label` with a string value.
             - Note: There is nothing special about `id` it is just the name of a property.
 Could have called it anything, `id` just makes semantic sense.
           - Bound into the page using "Vue's List Rendering"
             - In the `<ul>` we generate one `<li>` for each element of `items`:
               - `<li v-for="item in items" ...>`
               - Then use `{{ item.label }}` as the content of the `<li>` to to render the value of the `label` property in the list.
-          - The `v-bind:key=item.id` is some Vue detail
+          - The `v-bind:key=item.id` is some stuff for Vue
             - `v-for` needs a unique identifier (i.e. a `key`) for each element.
-            - Here we use `item.id` because every `item` has a unique `id`.
+            - Here `v-bind:key=item.id` tells Vue to use the value of the `id` property as the key because every `item` has a unique `id`.
-            - Could also have used `item.label` because they are are all different too.
+            - Could also have used `item.label` because they are are all unique as well.
 But `item.id` makes more sense semantically.
     - Vue DevTools
       - Open from "Hamburger Menu" -> "More tools" -> "Web Developer Tools"
         - Shortcut key: `Ctrl-Shift-I` in Firefox.